Colouring $(P_r+P_s)$-Free Graphs: Conclusions

 \section{Conclusions}

 By solving two new cases we completed the complexity classifications of {\sc $3$-Colouring} and {\sc List $3$-Colouring} on $H$-free graphs for graphs~$H$ up to seven vertices.
-We showed that both problems become polynomial-time solvable if $H$ is a linear forest, but stay \NP-complete in all other cases.
+We showed that both problems become polynomial-time solvable if $H$ is a linear forest, while they stay \NP-complete in all other cases.
+Chudnovsky et al.~improved our results in a recent arXiv paper~\cite{CHSZ18} that appeared after our paper by showing that {\sc List $3$-Colouring} is polynomial-time solvable on $(rP_3+P_6)$-free graphs for any $r\geq 0$.
+In the same paper, they also proved that {\sc $5$-Colouring} is \NP-complete for $(P_2+P_5)$-free graphs.
 Recall that {\sc $k$-Colouring} $(k\geq 3)$ is \NP-complete on $H$-free graphs whenever $H$ is not a linear forest.
-For the case where $H$ is a linear forest, our new \NP-hardness result for {\sc 5-Colouring} for $(P_3+P_5)$-free graphs bounds, together with the known \NP-hardness results of~\cite{Hu16} for {\sc 4-Colouring} for $P_7$-free graphs and {\sc 5-Colouring} for $P_6$-free graphs, the number of open cases of $k$-{\sc Colouring} from above.
+For the case where $H$ is a linear forest, the \NP-hardness result of~\cite{CHSZ18} for {\sc 5-Colouring} for $(P_2+P_5)$-free graphs, together with the known \NP-hardness results of~\cite{Hu16} for {\sc 4-Colouring} for $P_7$-free graphs and {\sc 5-Colouring} for $P_6$-free graphs, bounds the number of open cases of $k$-{\sc Colouring} from above.

-For future research we aim to our extend our results.
-For instance, is there an integer~$k\geq 4$ such that $k$-{\sc Colouring} is \NP-complete for $(P_2+P_5)$-free graphs?
-It also remains to determine the complexity of {\sc 3-Colouring} for $(P_3+P_5)$-free graphs.
-In fact we still do not know if there exists a linear forest~$H$ such that {\sc $3$-Colouring} is \NP-complete for $H$-free graphs.
-This is, however, a notorious open problem studied in many papers; for a recent discussion see~\cite{GOPSSS18}.
+For future research, we remark that it is still not known if there exists a linear forest~$H$ such that {\sc $3$-Colouring} is \NP-complete for $H$-free graphs.
+This is a notorious open problem studied in many papers; for a recent discussion see~\cite{GOPSSS18}.
 It is also open for {\sc List 3-Colouring}, where an affirmative answer to one of the two problems yields an affirmative answer to the other one~\cite{GPS14b}.
+In the line of our proof method, we pose the question if {\sc $3$-Colouring} is polynomial-time solvable on $(P_2+P_{t-2})$-free graphs for some $t\geq 3$ whenever {\sc $3$-Colouring} is polynomial-time solvable for $P_t$-free graphs.

 For $k\geq 4$, we emphasize that all open cases involve linear forests $H$ whose connected components are small.
-For instance, if $H$ has at most six vertices, then the polynomial-time algorithm for 4-{\sc Precolouring Extension} on $P_6$-free graphs~\cite{CSZ,CSZb} implies that there are only three graphs $H$ with $|V(H)|\leq 6$ for which we do not know the complexity of 4 {\sc Colouring} on $H$-free graphs, namely $H \in\{P_1+P_2+P_3, P_2+P_4,2P_3\}$ (see~\cite{GJPS}).
+For instance, if $H$ has at most six vertices, then the polynomial-time algorithm for 4-{\sc Precolouring Extension} on $P_6$-free graphs~\cite{CSZ} implies that there are only three graphs~$H$ with $|V(H)|\leq 6$ for which we do not know the complexity of 4-{\sc Colouring} on $H$-free graphs, namely $H \in\{P_1+P_2+P_3, P_2+P_4,2P_3\}$ (see~\cite{GJPS}).